Trans Ecuador Mountain Bike Route: Dirt Road Version

 % Rideable (time)

 While Out Riding

-Unlike its hike-a-bike obsessed sibling, the TEMBR Dirt is almost completely rideable, bar the odd push and shove, depending on the vagaries of Ecuador’s tempestuous weather and its impact on road conditions.
-Although the mid-fat platform suits the country especially well, this is a ride that will appeal to anyone with a standard mountain bike, a relatively light load, a respectable level of fitness, and the desire to experience the Ecuadorian Andes.
+Unlike its hike-a-bike obsessed sibling, the TEMBR Dirt is almost completely rideable, bar the odd push and shove, depending on the vagaries of Ecuador’s tempestuous weather and its impact on road conditions – be sure to read the Difficulty Box Out for more details.
+Although the mid-fat (2.8 to 3in tire) platform suits the country especially well, this is a ride that will appeal to anyone with a standard mountain bike, a relatively light load, a good level of fitness, and the desire to experience the Ecuadorian Andes.

 The crux of this route runs from the Colombian border to Cuenca – effectively, the country’s volcanic corridor.
 Cuenca also provides a wonderful finale and easy logistics for returning to Quito.
 But for those continuing their journeys southwards, the route also suggests an additional, predominantly low-traffic connection to Vilcamaba, near the Peruvian border.
 See Trail Notes for details.